IBM-Cloud/docs-services/services/Reappt/index.md

 1. Go to the dashboard of your Reappt service.
    The Dashboard shows your service information and security information.
-The Host is the URL

 2. Add users to the System Users table:
    *  Add a user with the CLIENT role.